 It can be seen easily that the BTM is a RTRW.
 Its random trapping landscape is given by

 where $\nu_a$ is the exponential distribution with mean $a$.
-As $\tau_x$ are i.i.d.,~the random trapping landscape $\boldsymbol \pi $ is i.i.d. \end{example}
+As $\tau_x$ are i.i.d., the random trapping landscape $\bolds\pi$ is i.i.d. \end{example}

-\begin{example}[Trap model with transparent traps] The trap model with transparent traps defined in Section \ref{ss:transparenttraps} is a particular case of RTRW.
-In Section \ref{ss:faketrap} we will study the scaling limits of this process. \end{example}
+\begin{example}[(Trap model with transparent traps)] The trap model with transparent traps defined in Section~\ref{ss:transparenttraps} is a particular case of RTRW.
+In Section~\ref{ss:faketrap} we will study the scaling limits of this process. \end{example}

 The following three examples of RTRW are of geometric nature.
-The first (and the easiest) one is studied in this paper, the behavior of the next two examples will be considered a follow up paper.
+The first (and the easiest) one is studied in this paper, the behavior of the next two examples will be considered a follow-up paper.

-\begin{example}[Comb model] The Comb model defined in Section~\ref{ss:combpre} is a RTRW.
+\begin{example}[(Comb model)] The Comb model defined in Section~\ref{ss:combpre} is a RTRW.
 Its scaling limits are given in Theorem~\ref{t:phasediagramcombmodel} which we prove in Section~\ref{ss:combmodel}. \end{example}